limine-bootloader/limine/PROTOCOL.md

-The Limine boot protocol is a modern, minimal, fast, and extensible boot protocol, with a focus on backwards and forwards compatibility, created from the experienced gained by working on the [stivale boot protocols](https://github.com/stivale).
+The Limine boot protocol is a modern, minimal, fast, and extensible boot protocol, with a focus on backwards and forwards compatibility, created from the experience gained by working on the [stivale boot protocols](https://github.com/stivale).

 This file serves as the official centralised collection of features that the Limine boot protocol is composed of.
 Other bootloaders may support extra unofficial features, but it is strongly recommended to avoid fragmentation and submit new features by opening a pull request to this repository.

+The [limine.h](/limine.h) file provides an implementation of all the structures and constants described in this document, for the C and C++ languages.

 ## General Notes